dasayan05/dasayan05.github.io/_posts/blog-tut/2019-04-06-speeding-up-iostreams-in-c++.md

 thumbnail-img: "public/posts_res/10/iostream.gif"
 ---

-We often come across situations were we need to process large files.
+We often come across situations where we need to process large files.
 Clearly interactive input-output is not helpful in all situations.
 It is a common practice to use **cin** and **cout** for input-output in C++ because of it's flexibility and ease of use.
 But there is quite a big problem with iostream, which is by default, much slower than standard IO functions in other languages.
 In this tutorial, I will quantitatively demonstrate the slowness of iostreams in C++, explain some of the reasons for its slowness and share some tips to speed it up.

 ### Sample problem

 Let's take a simple problem to demonstrate my point.
 I am given a text file and I want to calculate the number of lines in it.
-The contents of the text file will be directed as standard inpput to the code so that the filename cannot be hardcoded or taken as input.
+The contents of the text file will be directed as standard input to the code so that the filename cannot be hardcoded or taken as input.
 This clearly rules out file input-output methods because in this tutorial I will be focusing on **standard input** (*stdin*) methods.

 I will be sharing codes in JAVA, Python and C++.
 I have used standard functions in all the 3 languages which will be quite obvious while coding the solutions to the question.
 I haven't tried to code the most optimized way of doing it as I am concerned mainly with the standard IO functions.
 The tests have been conducted on a text file **test.txt** of size **153.1 MB**.
 My special thanks to [Soumyojit Chatterjee](https://github.com/jit89) for providing a fast and concise Python code and it's explanation.